Key Points

 Purpose-built for UK LOLER inspectors

-Lolerflow is built around LOLER 1998 — all required fields, correct defect categories, compliant reports.
+Lolerflow is built around LOLER 1998 with all required fields, correct defect categories, and compliant reports.
 30-day free trial, no credit card required.